pimsmath/k8s-syzygy-eks/kubespray.md

-Starting from a new project definition on ComputeCanada's west cloud
+Starting from a new project definition on an OpenStack installation

 ## Prerequisites
 ### Python / Ansible / Terraform